shwetank/extension-docs/tut_tab_window.md

   });
 });</pre>

-You can [download the WAVE extension](http://sample.com/index.html) and play with this code further.
+You can [download the WAVE extension](samples/WinTabs-Wave.nex) and play with this code further.

 ### Modifying existing tabs
 You can modify existing tabs using the `update()` method, performing tasks such as changing the URL loaded, making tabs active, highlighting, or pinning them.
 The `query()` method explained above is used to select the tab(s) you want to affect.

-For example, imagine you wanted to create an extension that allows us to pin all open tabs containing pages in the [opera.com](http://www.opera.com/) domain (including subdomains).
+For example, imagine you wanted to create an extension that allows us to redirect all tabs on [Dev.Opera](http://dev.opera.com) (not just the front page, but various articles too) to the [Opera homepage](http://www.opera.com).

 In the background.js, you would write something like:

-<pre class="prettyprint">var pattern = "http://*.opera.com/*"; // This pattern will match all tabs that point to URLs on opera.com
+<pre class="prettyprint">var pattern = "http://dev.opera.com/*"; // This pattern will match all tabs that point to URLs on dev.opera.com including subdomains if any

 chrome.browserAction.onClicked.addListener(function() {
   chrome.tabs.query({'currentWindow': true, 'url': pattern}, function(tab) { // This will match all tabs to the pattern we specified
-    for (var i=0; i&lt;tab.length; i++){ // Go through all tabs that match the URL pattern chrome.tabs.update(tab[i].id, {'pinned': true}); // Pin those tabs }
+    for (var i=0; i&lt;tab.length; i++){ // Go through all tabs that match the URL pattern chrome.tabs.update(tab[i].id, {'url': 'http://www.opera.com'}); // Update those tabs to point to the new URL, which is the opera homepage
+    }
   });
 });</pre>

- You can [download the update example extension](http://sample.com/index.html) to see the above code in action.
+ You can [download the update example extension](samples/WinTabs-UpdateTab.nex) to see the above code in action.

 ### Closing, reloading and duplicating tabs
 To close, reload and duplicate tabs, you need to use the `remove()`, `reload()` and `duplicate()` methods respectively.
 The important thing to note about these methods is that you do not necessarily need to mention the ‘tabs’ permission in the extension manifest in order to use them in the extension.